Stanley Haviland: Sydney Opera House

 The Sydney Opera House under construction in 1966.
 Haviland led the committees directing the design, location and development of the Opera House project from 1954 to 1969.

 In late 1954, Premier Joseph Cahill appointed Haviland to serve as chairman of the Sydney Opera House Executive Committee, with the responsibility to investigate suggestions for its location and design.
+On his appointment as chairman, another member of the first committee, Charles Moses (the general manager of the Australian Broadcasting Commission), later noted: "The Premier wanted a senior public servant as chairman.
+He could provide secretarial assistance so that the committee functioned and didn't have to get some honorary secretary.
+Also, this enabled the Government to keep its eye on what was doing, what was happening".
 The committee eventually considered 14 proposed sites for an Opera House, including Fort Macquarie (Bennelong Point), the issue of public subscription to fund the Opera House, and the design competition, which was won by Jørn Utzon.
 On 14 March 1961 Haviland's committee that had overseen the launch of the opera house project was transformed into the Sydney Opera House Trust by the Sydney Opera Trust Act, 1961, with Haviland appointed as the chairman.

 Haviland was a strong supporter of the choice of Utzon and his design, and defended him in July 1962 in response to criticisms of Utzon's regular changes and tweaks to his design in the construction stage: "Most criticisms seem to have overlooked the subtle excellence of Mr Utzon's imaginative and comprehensive conceptions so widely acclaimed in 1957, and the necessity to reconcile an extraordinarily wide variety of requirement with a scholarly flexibility of design.
 The Opera House itself commands admiration throughout the world and it will be a source of great pride to the citizens of Sydney particularly."
 Under Haviland's direction, the new trust supervised the remaining construction of the opera house including following the resignation of Utzon in 1966, and he would serve until the enactment of the Sydney Opera House Trust (Amendment) Act, 1969 on 1 May 1969.